-We are a non-profit, charitable arts hub that provides people with disabilities and those facing barriers with opportunities to study, practice, create and produce works in the arts.
+We are a non-profit, charitable arts hub that provides people with disabilities and those facing barriers with opportunities to create, study and produce works in the arts.

 We are located in an award-winning, 7,000 foot, fully accessible building in downtown Kingston, Ontario, Canada.